Like to listen? Click here

 Anonymous from 1600's

-And yet.
-Too often, otherwise smart people consider pausing midstream for a replenishing timeout as extra.
-A client noticed how no matter how maxed out we are, people measure each other by boasting how busy they are.
+One client shared how no matter how maxed out we are, people measure each other by boasting about how busy they are.

-A client said “My goal is to take one deep breath a week”.
-I respected that she said this.
+Another said “My goal is to take one deep breath a week”.
+I respected her for this.

-Leading team workshops in the accelerated pressure-cabins of work, I open each session with a short meditation I named “Just Arrive”.
-My graduate students and I begin class this way too.
+Leading workshops in the accelerated pressure-cabin of work life, I open each sesh with a short meditation I call “Just Arrive”.
+We begin class this way too.

 Good reverie helps the soul